-KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-The Board of Directors recommends you vote FOR the following: Election of Directors - Nominees for a one-year term of office expiring at the 2024 Annual Meeting or until his successor is elected and qualified: The Board of Directors recommends you vote 1 YEAR on proposal 4.
-1 year Nominees For Against Abstain 3 years Abstain 2 years Approval, on an advisory basis, of the frequency of future advisory votes on the 1a.
-Cesar L. Alvarez advisory votes on the compensation for our named 1b.
-Bruce R. Berkowitz П П П executive officers.
-NOTE: The proposals to be voted on may also include such other business as may properly 1c.
-Howard S Frank come before the meeting or any adjournment Jorge L. Gonzalez 1d. П П П Thomas P. Murphy, Jr. 1e.
-The Board of Directors recommends you Against vote FOR proposals 2 and 3.
-For Abstain Ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for our fiscal year state of the property of the pr 2. П П П ending December 31, 2023.
-3. Approval, on an advisory basis, of the compensation of executive officers. our Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+KEEP THIS PORTION FOR YOUR RECORDS

+DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+.
+Election of Directors - Nominees for a one-year term of of office expiring at the 1 2025 Annual Meeting or until his successor is elected Nominees For Against Abstain a.Cesar L. Alvarez b.Bruce R. Berkowitz c.Howard S. Frank d.Jorge L. Gonzalez e.
+Thomas P. Murphy, Jr. he Board of Directors recommends you vote FOR pr nd 3. oposals 2 For Against Abstain Ratification of the appointment of Grant Thornton LLI independent registered public accounting firm for our ending December 31, 2024.
+Approval, on an advisory basis, of the compensation named executive officers. of our lease sign exactly as your name(s) appear(s) hereon.
+Wh ach.
 Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners) Date
+All holde ame by authorized officer. ignature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date